ansible/ansible/docs/docsite/rst/plugins/vars.rst

 Enabling Vars Plugins
 +++++++++++++++++++++

-You can activate a custom vars plugins by either dropping it into a ``vars_plugins`` directory adjacent to your play,  inside a role, or by putting it in one of the directory sources configured in :doc:`ansible.cfg <../config>`.
+You can activate a custom vars plugins by either dropping it into a ``vars_plugins`` directory adjacent to your play,  inside a role, or by putting it in one of the directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.

 .. _using_vars: